E4-Computer-Engineering/beegfs-ansible/CONTRIBUTING.md

 pre-commit install -c .pre-commit-config.yaml
 ```

-After the first time it should pick up the virtual environment automatically by entering the directory and detencting the `.python-version` file.
+After the first time it should pick up the virtual environment automatically by entering the directory and detecting the `.python-version` file.
-For Vscode make sure to "Set the Python Interpreter" to the Pyenv virtualenv from the command paletter `CTRL + SHIFT + P`
+For VSCode make sure to "Set the Python Interpreter" to the Pyenv virtualenv from the command palette `CTRL + SHIFT + P`

 ## Workflow

-1. Create a new branch feature branch:
+1. Create a new feature branch:

     ```text
     git checkout main